-Described herein is a utility-grade power buoy.
+Described herein is a submerged utility-grade power buoy.
 The device is submerged below the ocean surface at approximately three meters below mean low tide.
 The buoy’s buoyancy chambers maintain a firm lifting force that keeps the anchor chain taught at all times to avoid any heaving motion.
 The buoy captures power from alternating pressure differentials generated by passing waves above the buoy and the relatively passive pressure at the buoy’s lowest point within the water column.
 The device is out of view from shore and is able to be anchored within the Neritic or Sublittoral Zone, i.e., relatively shallow depths from 80 feet to the edge of the continental shelf.
 The buoy's internal oscillating air/water interface creates an efficient pneumatic energy transfer to drive the patented PTO, a mechanical direct-drive converter known as the Hanna MultiDrive (U.S. patent 8,745,981).
-As an alternative PTO, the oscillating air/water interface will also drive a closed loop, self-rectified, Monoradial air turbine.
-The MultiDrive mechanical PTO or Monoradial turbine PTO, operate in real time synchronicity within the variable ranges of incident wave periods and amplitude.
-A wide range of power extraction within regular and irregular wave domains can be accomplished by utilizing various length and diameter intake ducts attached to the buoy’s primary intake, called the Acceleration Tube.
+The subsurface buoy by itself is a generic design.
+The choice of PTO is what makes the buoy's design proprietary.
+The buoy using the patented Hanna MultiDrive PTO has been assigned to a wave energy developer in San Diego, California.
+However, two other Hanna-designed PTO options are still available on the submerged buoy design: a closed loop, self-rectified, Mono-radial air turbine PTO (figure four) or a self-rectified coaxial impeller drive PTO that also spins self-rectified turbines (figure three).
+To read more about the coaxial drive click HERE.
+Each of these PTO options operate in real time synchronicity within variable ranges of incident wave periods and amplitude.
+A wide range of power extraction is achieved when using any of the three proprietary Hanna PTO's.